Testing homogeneity in dynamic discrete games in finite samples: Monte Carlo simulations

-Table \ref{tab:table2_MC} explores the performance of these tests for data configurations that do not satisfy $H_0$ in \eqref{eq:HT2} due to the multiplicity of equilibria.
-We begin by explaining the results of the table that are common to both hypothesis tests.
-First, the value of $\lambda$ denotes the proportion of the $n$ markets in the data that are in DGP 1.
-As $\lambda$ becomes closer to either zero or one, the data are increasingly coming from a single distribution, making the departure from the $H_0$ harder to detect.
+Table \ref{tab:table2_MC} explores the performance of these tests for data configurations that do not satisfy $H_{0}$.
+We begin by explaining the results that are common to both hypothesis tests.
+First, recall that $\lambda$ denotes the proportion of the $n$ markets in the data that are in DGP 1.
+As $\lambda$ becomes closer to either zero or one, the data are increasingly coming from a single distribution, making the departure from the $H_{0}$ harder to detect.
 Second, as the number of markets $n$ grows, the inference methods gain more evidence of the presence of multiplicity, resulting in higher rejection rates.
 The same phenomenon occurs as the number of time periods $T$ increases.
-Third, $\tau_2(X)$ is designed to be a more efficient test statistic than $\tau_1(X)$, which explains why it produces higher rejection rates across the various simulation designs.
+Third, we find that the hypothesis tests implemented with $\tau_2(X)$ tend to produce higher rejection rates than those implemented with $\tau_1(X)$.
+This finding appears consistent with the large $T$ optimality result in \citet[Proposition 2]{otsu/pesendorfer/takayashi:2016}.
 We now turn to compare rejection rates between the two tests.
 In most simulation designs, our test appears to have a higher or equal rejection rate than \cite{otsu/pesendorfer/takayashi:2016}'s test.
-The few exceptions occur in designs with $n=20$ and $T\in \{5,10\}$, which include cases where their test over-rejects under the null hypothesis.
+The few exceptions occur in designs with $n=20$ and $T\in \{5,10\}$, which correspond to designs in which \cite{otsu/pesendorfer/takayashi:2016}'s test overrejects under $H_0$.
+This suggests that any power advantage of their test relative to ours may disappear when considering a size-corrected version.